Karl Kaspar von der Leyen: Life

 After the death of the Archbishop, Karl Kaspar started his reign on 12 March 1652.
 The consequences of the recently ended Thirty Years' War presented the new archbishop with many hard tasks, for example, the population of the archiepiscopal state had declined to approximately 300,000 people.
 His policy towards the Allies had destroyed many buildings; so he had to restore the country's infrastructure, especially the justice and agriculture systems, to promote development.
 He also had to repair the fortresses Koblenz and Ehrenbreitstein.

 He founded an orphanage for boys in Trier and endowed scholarships for the training of nobles' sons to become priests, and in 1668, he had the Kurtrierische Landrecht ("Electoral-Trier Common Law") published.

 Charles Kaspar promoted, in particular, the members of his aristocratic house, Von der Leyen (House of the Leyens).

-In 1654 he made his younger brother Damian Hartard von der Leyen the Archbishop of Mainz and Provost and Archdeacon of Karden, titles under the Archbishopric of Trier.
+In 1654 he made his younger brother Damian Hartard von der Leyen (later Archbishop of Mainz and Sovereign of the Electorate of Mainz) the Provost and Archdeacon of Karden, titles under the Archbishopric of Trier.

 Aware as he was of his declining health, he had already named his successor, his nephew John Hugo of Orsbeck, by 1672.
 He died on 1 June 1676 in Schloss Philippsburg below the Ehrenbreitstein fortress.